 Simple Tips for Checking and Changing Your Oil

 Keeping your car in tip-top shape can help prevent unnecessary repair bills and unexpected trips to the mechanic.
-One often-neglected car maintenance item is the oil change.
-Oil changes can be easy, relatively inexpensive and are a must-do item for proper vehicle care.
+One essential car maintenance task is a routine oil change.
+Oil changes are a must for proper vehicle care, but they can be easy and relatively inexpensive.

 - Oil cools, lubricates and cleans moving parts.
 Without oil, your engine would stop working.